PrivSec-dev/privsec.dev/content/posts/linux/Using Native ZFS Encryption with Proxmox.md

 ## Encrypting the `rpool/ROOT` dataset

-Proxmox installs its system inside of the `rpool/ROOT` dataset.
+Proxmox installs its system inside the `rpool/ROOT` dataset.
 This is what we will encrypt first.

 First, boot into the initramfs.
 On the startup menu, press `e` to edit the boot argument.
 Remove `root=ZFS=rpool/ROOT/pve-1 boot=zfs` from the argument and press `enter`.